rcky844/knowledge-handbook/Biology/Biotechnology/Applications/Transgenic organisms.md

 ## Traits reducing environmental impact of rearing animals
 Transgenic pigs are made to be able to <span class="hi-green">digest and absorb phosphate more efficiently</span> to significantly <u>reduce the phosphate content</u> in their <span class="hi-blue">manure</span>.

-- If it is washed into a river, it would not contaminate the water and cause excessive growth of algae (<span class="hi-blue">algal bloom</span>).
+If their manure washed into a river, it would not contaminate the water and cause excessive growth of algae (<span class="hi-blue">algal bloom</span>).